-A desktop assessment was completed and 23 sites for potential stormwater management and flooding mitigation best management practices (BMPs) were identified.
+A desktop assessment was completed to identify 7 sites for potential stormwater management and flooding mitigation best management practices (BMPs).
 This process involved a thorough review of GIS resources and associated attribute data.
-Data included, but was not limited to, stormwater infrastructure data collected during this project, soils classifications, parcel data, topography, and guts.
+Data included, but was not limited to, stormwater infrastructure data collected during this project (see Section 3.5.1), soils classifications, parcel data, topography, and guts.
 Assessments also considered areas of concern identified by project stakeholders and collected during and following public meeting input.
 This data was used to identify and map areas of water quality and flooding concern as well as areas where opportunities for potential BMP implementation were located.
-A point location was created for each identified site or area for assessment in the field (Figure 67).
+A point location was created for each identified site or area for assessment in the field (Figure 63).

-Also identified were 22 locations at which the mapped guts intersected roads.
+Also identified were 3 locations at which the mapped gut intersected roads.
 These points were identified as easy-access locations to assess bank erosion and the general health of the guts.
-Guts were easily visible from the road in certain locations, but thick vegetation or other obstacles limited the capacity to perform gut assessments at many locations as well.
-Shown on the maps below are desktopidentified potential BMP points as well as road/gut intersection points.
+Guts were assessed to the extent possible from the road.
+Shown on the map are desktop-identified potential BMP points as well as Road/Gut Intersection points (Figure 63).

-Figure 66.
+Figure 63.
 Overview map of desktop identified potential BMPs and road / gut intersections.